ttl77998-pixel/legendary-enigma/README.md

 ```bash
 pyinstaller cryptApp.spec
 ```
-After building the app, add `lock.ico` and `lock.png` in the CrypFile folder that will be create
+After building the app, add `lock.ico` and `lock.png` in the CrypFile folder

 ---